fireactjs/saas/README.md

 firebase deploy
 ```

-Now, go to your Firebase hosting URL, and enjoy.
+## Development

+Now, you have the basic user management functions in your web application.
+Modify `src/pages/auth/Home/index.js` to start building the features of your web application.

 ---